How to use the µTest++ Testing Framework

 }

-In this case the test report will change to:
+In this case, the test report will be as follows:

 • The Answer - test suite started